dariusmehri/Cluster-Analysis-of-Elevator-Violations/README.md

 The cluster with the highest rate of violations and cease use included these variables Single elevator, previous HPD violation, multi-dwelling, year built between 1916 and 1937, 6 to 9 floors, device type overhead gear traction and basement gear traction.

-Based on the results, the list of active elevators was generate by subsetting the list of all active elevators (i.e. removing elevators that did not have a previous HPD violation, years built not within the range of 1916 to 1937, and so on).
+Based on the results, the list of active elevators was created by subsetting the list of all active elevators (i.e. removing elevators that did not have a previous HPD violation, years built not within the range of 1916 to 1937, and so on).

-A sample of 100 was drawn from the final subsetted list resulting in a three fold increase in the violation and cease use rate (from 3.5% to 15.2%)
+A sample of 100 was drawn from the final subsetted list resulting in a threefold increase in the violation and cease use rate (from 3.5% to 15.2%)

 ![cluster plot 2](https://user-images.githubusercontent.com/11237613/40857907-99fba8f4-65aa-11e8-80ce-8e0f1fba7f06.png)